Step-by-Step Guide for Applications to the Capital Stream of the Rural Transit Solutions Fund

 Project Rationale

-Please choose your project type (select all that apply).*
+Please choose the objectives of your project (select all that apply).*

 Please describe the project that you are undertaking.
-(For example, what capital assets do you propose to purchase, and how will they be used to advance the community transit solutions?)*
+(For example, what capital assets do you propose to purchase, and how the project is expected to meet the objectives selected above?*

-Provide a meaningful description of the work to be completed, including the nature of the project and a description of all major quantifiable components.
-Describe key output(s) the project will generate.
-What are you looking to achieve with the project?
-Describe the main benefit(s) including information on the communities and any vulnerable populations that will benefit.
-Please note that this information may be used by Housing, Infrastructure and Communities Canada for public reporting.
+Provide a complete description of the work to be completed, including the nature of the project and a description of all major quantifiable components.
+Describe how the project will meet the objectives of the Rural Transit Solutions Fund and its main benefit(s), including information on the communities and any vulnerable populations that will benefit.
+Please note that this information may be used by HICC for public reporting.

 Does your proposed project plan address specific challenges outlined in your Municipal Plan or alternate local community planning documentation?*